-App.3.1 THE BASE HANDICAP The base handicap is scratch unless agreed or directed to be greater than scratch.
+A3.1 THE BASE HANDICAP The base handicap is scratch unless agreed or directed to be greater than scratch.

-App.3.2 SINGLES PLAY If both players have handicaps that are greater than the base handicap, Law 42.2.1 does not apply and each player receives a number of bisques equal to the difference between the player's handicap and the base handicap.
+A3.2 SINGLES PLAY If both players have handicaps that are greater than the base handicap, Law 42.2.1 does not apply and each player receives a number of bisques equal to the difference between the player's handicap and the base handicap.

-App.3.3 DOUBLES PLAY
+A3.3 DOUBLES PLAY

-- App.3.3.1 NUMBER OF BISQUES If both sides have aggregate handicaps that are greater than twice the base handicap, the first sentence of Laws 47.1 or 50.1 does not apply and each side receives a number of bisques equal to half the difference between its aggregate handicap and twice the base handicap, rounded as specified in Laws 47.1 or 50.1. - App.3.3.2 RESTRICTION ON PLAY A player whose handicap is lower than the base handicap may play a half-bisque but may not play a bisque and the second sentence of Law 47.2 is modified accordingly.
+- A3.3.1 NUMBER OF BISQUES If both sides have aggregate handicaps that are greater than twice the base handicap, the first sentence of Laws 47.1 or 50.1 does not apply and each side receives a number of bisques equal to half the difference between its aggregate handicap and twice the base handicap, rounded as specified in Laws 47.1 or 50.1. - A3.3.2 RESTRICTION ON PLAY In ordinary doubles play, a player whose handicap is lower than the base handicap may play a half-bisque but may not play a bisque and the second sentence of Law 47.2 is modified accordingly.
 This restriction does not apply to alternate stroke doubles play.